blamario/rfcs/0000-unicode-identifers.rst

 ##########

 There are several problems with the way Haskell grapples with Unicode:
+* Outside of comments and strings, all letters allowed in a Haskell program must be either title case, uppercase or lowercase letters.
+Most Unicode letters don't belong to any of these categories because their scripts don't distinguish cases.
+Haskell completely disallows them at the lexical layer for no good reason.
-* The language fundamentally insists on classifying all identifiers as either capital or lowercase identifiers at the lexical layer, but many Unicode scripts don't even recognize the concept.
-No word of Arabic, Chinese, and most other languages that use non-European scripts cannot be Haskell identifiers as a consequence.
+* Actually there is one moderately good reason to disallow uncased letters, but only at the beginning of an identifier: the language fundamentally insists on classifying all identifiers as either capital or lowercase identifiers.
+As a consequence, no word of Arabic, Chinese, and most other languages that use non-European scripts is allowed as a Haskell identifier.
 * Another problem with the lexical identifier syntax is that it admits no accents and other modifier characters.
 This excludes or deters yet another class of languages, such as modern Greek or Navajo, from providing proper words for Haskell identifiers.
 * In keeping with other programming languages, Haskell uses the “maximal munch” rule for both identifers and symbolic operators.
 But symbol characters are not meant to be syntactically combined with each other.
-The multi-character operators like ``<=`` are a legacy that exists only due to the small size of the legacy ASCII character set; the proper representation for the operation is the single character ``≤``.
+The multi-character operators like ``<=`` are a legacy that exists only due to the small size of the legacy ASCII character set; the proper representation for the operator is the single character ``≤``.
-* The same objection appplies to alphanumeric symbols, such as enclosed (Ⓐ) and mathematical (ℕ) alphanumerics.
+* The same objection applies to alphanumeric symbols, such as mathematical (ℕ) alphanumerics.
 Even though these are letters and they read as identifiers, they are not meant to be combined into words.
 * The language syntax is restricted to ASCII characters, even when Unicode offers superior alternatives. `GHC's UnicodeSyntax extension
   <https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#ghc-flag--XUnicodeSyntax>`_